wp-cool-tools/purify-wp-menues/README.txt

 == Screenshots ==

-1. The first screenshot shows a sample of the results of the HTML output of wp_nav_menu() before and after activating the plugin.
+1. The first screenshot shows a sample of the results of the HTML output of `wp_nav_menu()` before and after activating the plugin.
 2. The second screenshot shows a part of the plugin's options page in german language.
 3. The third screenshot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==
+= 3.4 =
+* added option 'Print CSS class for each category list item'
+* added option 'Print CSS class for each category list item with category ID'
+* added option 'Print CSS class for each current category list item'
+* added option 'Print CSS class for each current category parent list item'
+* added option 'Print CSS class for each current category ancestor list item'
+* added option 'Suppress ancestor class at current category parent item'
+* tested successfully with WordPress 6.0

 = 3.3.3 =
 * code improvements
-* Tested successfully with WordPress 5.8
+* tested successfully with WordPress 5.8
-* Tested successfully with WordPress 5.9

 = 3.3.2 =
 * new branding
-* Tested successfully with WordPress 5.6.2
+* tested successfully with WordPress 5.6.2
-* Tested successfully with WordPress 5.7
+* tested successfully with WordPress 5.7

 = 3.3.1 =
 * Added missing default setting